raspberrypilearning/dancing-unicorn-rainbow/en/step_8.md

 Your browser does not support the video tag, so try FireFox or Chrome.
 </video>

-To do this, you will need to make one LED turn on for a couple of seconds, and then turn off at the same time as the next LED turns on.
+To do this, you will need to make one LED turn on for a couple of seconds and then turn off at the same time as the next LED turns on.

 --- hints ---
 --- hint ---